runabol/spring-boot-starter-graphql/README.md

 # Your second GraphQL query

-OK, let's get some data now to make this more interesting:
+OK, let's fetch some data now to make this more interesting: